Alex Perez (fighter)

-Alexander Salvador Perez (born March 21, 1992) is an American mixed martial artist and currently competes in flyweight division of the Ultimate Fighting Championship (UFC).
-As of December 6, 2022, he is #6 in the UFC flyweight rankings.
+Alexander Salvador Perez (born March 21, 1992) is an American professional mixed martial artist who currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+As of November 18, 2025, he is #7 in the UFC flyweight rankings.

 Background

 Perez is of Mexican descent and has eight siblings.
 He started wrestling in the sixth grade alongside his two brothers Silverio Esparza and Julian Perez.
-Perez represent West Hills College Lemoore in wrestling and he was the regional champion and All-American wrestler in his sophomore year in college.
+Perez represent West Hills College Lemoore in junior college wrestling and he was the regional champion and All-American wrestler in his sophomore year in college.

-After Perez completed high school, he began helping friends train for their MMA fights due to his wrestling experience.
+After Perez completed high school at Lemoore, he began helping friends train for their MMA fights due to his wrestling experience.

 Mixed martial arts career

 Early career

 Perez fought all of his fights in United States where he made his professional debut on May 6, 2011, at TPF 9.
 He faced Jesus Castro and knockout Castro in round one.
 He amassed a total of 16-4 before joining Dana White's Contender Series 5, facing Kevin Gray.
 He defeated Gray, and with the win, he was signed by UFC.